 He was president of the New York Chapter/NYSSPE in 1974-1975 and chairman of the Metropolitan Chapters Presidents Council.
-He was elected president of the New York State Society of Professional Engineers in 1978-1979, thereafter was elected as the 2002-2003 president of the National Society of Professional Engineers.
+He was elected president of the New York State Society of Professional Engineers in 1978-1979, and thereafter was elected as the 2002-2003 president of the National Society of Professional Engineers.
 He was also elected by his fellow peers to Fellow Grade of the National Society of Professional Engineers in 2001.
-Blitman has been very active in many committees for the National Society of Professional Engineers particularly the Education and Scholarship committees as well as Construction.
-He was appointed a Fellow Member of the American Society of Civil Engineers (ASCE) in September, 2005.
+Blitman has been very active in many committees for the National Society of Professional Engineers, particularly the Education and Scholarship committees, as well as Construction.
+He was appointed a Fellow Member of the American Society of Civil Engineers (ASCE) in September 2005.

-Blitman has recently been named an adjunct member of the Board of Trustees at Rensselaer Polytechnic Institute in Troy, New York.
-He has also served for the Institute as Chairman of the advisory board to the Department of Civil Engineering at Rensselaer Polytechnic Institute from 2000-2002.
-Blitman has remained active at Rensselaer, serving recently as a member of the advisory board for the Department of Civil Engineering and the Department of Humanities and Social Services.
+Blitman has recently been named an adjunct member of the board of trustees at Rensselaer Polytechnic Institute in Troy, New York.
+He has also served for the Institute as chairman of the advisory board to the Department of Civil Engineering at Rensselaer Polytechnic Institute from 2000 to 2002.
+Blitman has remained active at Rensselaer, serving recently as a member of the advisory board for the Department of Civil Engineering and the School of Humanities, Arts, and Social Services.

 Blitman has served for over forty (40) years with the Jewish Child Care Agency of New York acting as Chairman of the Board of Directors and Past President of the Agency.
 He also is involved with many sub-committees of the Agency and Chairman of the Board of Trustees which he still serves on.

-His activity with the UJA-Federation of New York for over twenty-five (25) years enabled him to serve on many sub-committees and currently serves on the Capital Project Review Committee and the Jewish Communal Network Commission.
+His activity with the UJA-Federation of New York for over 25 years enabled him to serve on many sub-committees and he currently serves on the Capital Project Review Committee and the Jewish Communal Network Commission.

 Blitman is also active with his synagogue, Bet Am Shalom Synagogue in White Plains, New York.
 He serves as co-chairman of the Building Committee.
 He is also active with the Reconstructionist Rabbinical College in Wyncote, Pennsylvania.
 He is a member of the Executive Committee of the Board of Governors and also a member of their Endowment/Investment Committee.